Squidex/squidex-docs2/02-documentation/developer-guides/building-a-nextjs-blog-with-squidex.md

 This returns data for the blog post associated with a particular slug or returns a 404 error if no such post exists.

-At this point, you may receive an error because when you use `getStaticPaths` with dynamic paths in Next.js, Next.js also requires you to export a `getStaticPaths` function that tells Next.js [what pages to generate at build time](https://nextjs.org/docs/basic-features/data-fetching#getstaticpaths-static-generation).
+At this point, you may receive an error because when you use `getStaticPaths` with dynamic paths in Next.js, you are required to also export a `getStaticPaths` function that tells Next.js [what pages to generate at build time](https://nextjs.org/docs/basic-features/data-fetching#getstaticpaths-static-generation).

 Export a `getStaticPaths` function in `squidex-blog/pages/index.js`: